Loire (department)

-Loire (/lwɑːr/; [lwaʁ]; Lêre; Léger or Leir) is a landlocked département in the Auvergne-Rhône-Alpes region of France occupying the river Loire's upper reaches.
+Loire (/lwɑːr/; [lwaʁ]; Lêre; Léger or Leir) is a landlocked department in the Auvergne-Rhône-Alpes region of France occupying the river Loire's upper reaches.
 Its prefecture is Saint-Étienne.
 It had a population of 765,634 in 2019.

 History

-Loire was created in 1793 when the Rhône-et-Loire département was split into two, about 3½ years after it was created.
+Loire was created in 1793 when the Rhône-et-Loire département was split into two, about three years after it was created in 1790.
 This was a response to counter-revolutionary activities in Lyon which, by population, was the country's second largest city.
 By splitting Rhône-et-Loire the government sought to protect the French Revolution from the potential power and influence of counter revolutionary activity in the Lyon region.

+The Loire département roughly corresponds to the former province of Forez.

 The departmental capitals (prefectures) throughout its history are as follows: